Skip to Content

 Broccoli is a nutrient-dense, dark green vegetable from the Cruciferous family (which includes Bok Choy, Kale, Mustard greens, and more).

-According to the USDA, broccoli is rich in Vitamins A, C, B6, and the blood clotting factor vitamin K. It is a good source of the minerals magnesium, potassium, calcium and iron, and it contains dietary fiber which is critical to maintaining a healthy gut.
+According to the USDA, broccoli is rich in Vitamins A, C, B6, and the blood-clotting factor vitamin K. It is a good source of the minerals magnesium, potassium, calcium, and iron, and it contains dietary fiber, which is critical to maintaining a healthy gut.

-But broccoli is also rich in the plant chemicals known as flavonoids.
+Broccoli is also rich in the plant chemicals known as flavonoids.

 Depending on how you cook broccoli, you may be losing these super-hero chemicals that actually help your body to fight disease.
-Let’s dive in a little deeper to see why choosing the right cooking method is so important.

 Raw is Not Always the Best Option